Need to connect Python to MySQL?

 If so, I’ll show you how to establish such a connection from scratch!

-But before we start, here is the generic syntax that you may use to connect Python to MySQL:
+But before we begin, here is a template that you may use to connect Python to MySQL:

 import MySQLdb db = MySQLdb.connect(host='your host name', # your host name is often 'localhost' user='your username', passwd='your password', db='your database') cur = db.cursor() # to apply SQL cur.execute('SELECT * FROM your table') for row in cur.fetchall(): print row db.close()